HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 advertise capabilities.

-#### Example Request
+#### Example Handshake Sequence

-An example call from an app to the EHR client is presented below.
+An example handshake request from an app to the EHR client is presented below.

 ```js
 // When a SMART app is launched embedded in an iframe, window.parent and window.self